 There will also be course content, such as reading resources and learning material, provided via our Virtual Learning Environment (Canvas) which student must engage with to complete the programme.

-Each student will be issued with a Practice Learning Portfolio which requires to be completed during the assigned practice hours.
-The purpose of the portfolio is to enable the student and their assigned mentor to clearly record the learning achieved in practice.
+Each student will be issued with a Practice Assessment Document (PAD) which requires to be completed during the assigned practice hours.
+The purpose is to enable the student and their assigned mentor to clearly record the learning achieved in practice.

-Students will be required to complete an academic assignment to demonstrate their ability to work at degree level (SCQF Level 9).
+Students will be required to complete an academic assignment to demonstrate their ability to work at degree level (Scottish Credit and Qualifications Framework Level 9).

 On completion of the programme you will be eligible to return to the Nursing and Midwifery Council register and gain employment as a qualified nurse.

 The University of Stirling Return to Practice Nursing programme adopts the Model of provision in which the student is not provided with a guarantee of employment on completion of the programme and the responsibility of securing employment is with the student.

 However, the agreement with the Nurse Directors in NHS Highland, Forth Valley and Western Isles is to maximise the opportunity for employment by aligning, wherever possible, the practice learning hours within areas of vacancy.
 Wherever possible the student will have their practice learning hours in an area of practice that links to their previous experience.

 If you are applying for Return to Midwifery Practice the provision of funding is dependent upon the applicant having a formal offer of employment in Scotland before funding is agreed.